imanlangaran/PHOENIX_ERP/README.md

+# Overview

-this project contain Three main parts:
+This project consists of three main modules:

-1. Wallet: each customer has a wallet that can deposit and withdraw
+1. **Wallet** – Each customer has a personal wallet that supports deposits and withdrawals.
-2. Accounting: The store should record each transaction including incomes and payments
+2. **Accounting** – The system records all financial transactions, including income and payments.
-3. Inventory: The store has products to sale
+3. **Inventory** – The store manages a list of products available for sale.

-# Note
-i moved this part to another [repo](https://github.com/imanlangaran/PHOENIX_ERP)
+---

+## Project Phases

+1. **Authentication & Authorization**
+   The first phase focuses on implementing a secure authentication and authorization system.